-Register with the Selective Service if you are a male between the ages of 18 and 25.
+- Register with the Selective Service if you are a male between the ages of 18 and 25.

 - Have an assigned and valid Social Security Number unless you are from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau.

 Further, you must:

-Maintain satisfactory academic progress while attending college.
+- Maintain satisfactory academic progress while attending college.

-Be a U.S. Citizen or National, OR have a Permanent Resident Card, OR an arrival-departure record, OR have a battered immigrant status, OR have a T-Visa.
+- Be a U.S. Citizen or National, OR have a Permanent Resident Card, OR an arrival-departure record, OR have a battered immigrant status, OR have a T-Visa.

-Complete a valid FAFSA for the applicable academic year that includes the school code of the university you plan to attend.
+- Complete a valid FAFSA for the applicable academic year that includes the school code of the university you plan to attend.

 Student Financial Assistance317 Potter Hall

 1906 College Heights Blvd. #11018